 Abstract

-Climate change is a complex issue that affects multiple facets of human life, creates multitudes of region and context specific outcomes, and exacerbates existing inequalities.
+Climate change is a complex issue that affects multiple facets of human life, creates multitudes of regionaland context specific outcomes, and exacerbates existing inequalities.
 As such, this requires precise measurement for appropriate interventions in development practice.
-This chapter explores the many dimensions of climate change and energy within the SDG indicator framework and addresses measurement definitions and measurement standardization issues.
+This chapter explores the many dimensions of climate change and energy within the SDG indicator framework and addresses definitions and measurement issues.
 These indicators are examined through an interrogation of other key measurement issues relating to adaptation and mitigation data and existing climate and energy measures.

 The chapter begins by disaggregating historic GHG emissions data relative to various historic collection trends thus exploring the consequences of collecting CO2 data versus GHG/CO2e.
 The chapter will then disaggregate the same GHG emissions data by country, economic sector, and generation technology as it relates to SDG 7.
 The disaggregation will reveal how different emissions narratives can be generated and skewed based on the subset of data that is being collected and the boundary condition that is assigned to the collection methodology.
 This analysis will be complemented by the interrogation of x indicators seeking to address the concepts of “adaptive capacity” and “resilience.”
 Through a similar exploration of the data associated with these specific dynamics through disaggregation, such as those “affected” following natural disasters, the chapter will question the accuracy and utility of available data.